AstroBookings/.github/profile/3-implementation/5_2-cache.schema.md

   validator: {
     $jsonSchema: {
       bsonType: "object",
-      required: [
-        "traveler_id",
-        "launch_id",
-        "number_of_seats",
-        "total_price",
-        "status",
-        "traveler",
-      ],
+      required: ["id", "traveler_id", "launch_id", "number_of_seats", "total_price", "status", "traveler"],
       properties: {
+        id: {
+          bsonType: "string",
+          description: "must be an string and is required", },
         traveler_id: {
-          bsonType: "int",
+          bsonType: "string",
-          description: "must be an integer and is required", },
+          description: "must be an string and is required", },
         launch_id: {
-          bsonType: "int",
+          bsonType: "string",
-          description: "must be an integer and is required", },
+          description: "must be an string and is required", },
         number_of_seats: {
-          bsonType: "int",
+          bsonType: "string",
-          description: "must be an integer and is required", },
+          description: "must be an string and is required", },
         total_price: {
           bsonType: "decimal",